-In this house L. Frank Baum met his future wife, Maud Gage, daughter of freethinker and suffragist Matilda Joslyn Gage, at a Christmas party in 1881.
+In this house, the twenty-five-year-old L. Frank Baum met his future wife, Maud Gage, daughter of freethinker and suffragist Matilda Joslyn Gage, at a Christmas party in 1881.

 Matilda Joslyn Gage frequently visited the Neals at this house.
 In 1912, Frank, Maud, and their four boys stayed here while visiting Syracuse, Frank being by then world-famous for his children’s books.

 The house, in serious disrepair, is currently owned by the city of Syracuse.
-Efforts are reportedly afoot to acquire it as a headquarters for the Lyman Frank Baum Foundation.
+Efforts are reportedly underway to restore the structure.

 Overall view of the Neal house, looking north.
 To its left stands an apartment building; to its right stands another old mansion in slightly better repair.